How to Treat Wood for Termites

-A barrier treaentmt is a solution to your wooden surfaces throughout your property, such as exposed timber in garages, attic spaces, and sub-areas.
-Our Barrier Treatment is composed of eco-friendly chemicals that are designed to prevent termites specifically, so after the barrier has absorbed into your wooden surfaces, you’re able to have the peace of mind that your family is not in any danger.
-Since this treatment is designed specifically to target termites, any termite that attempts to burrow into your structure, killing them on contact.
+A barrier treatment is a solution to your wooden surfaces, including timber in garages, attic spaces, and sub-areas.
+Our barrier treatment is eco-friendly chemicals to prevent termites specifically.
+So after absorbing the barrier treatment into your wooden surfaces, you’re able to have the peace of mind that your family is not in any danger.
+Since this treatment is specifically to target termites, any termite attempts to burrow into your structure, killing them on contact.

-If you have not had a barrier treatment already, and believe you may have an infestation, it is recommended to contact our professionals for a detailed inspection.
-Our specialists will check the structural integrity of your wooden surfaces and will provide options for further treatment.
+Suppose you have not had a barrier treatment already and believe you may have an infestation.
+In that case, we recommend contacting our professionals for a detailed inspection.
+Our specialists will check the structural integrity of your wooden surfaces.
+Then we will provide options for further treatment.

-This treatment is to different areas of your property.
+This treatment is for different areas of your property.
 Our professionals can assess whether or not you have dry-wood termites or a subterranean termite infestation.
-After they determine the severity of your infestation, they will provide an effective and non-invasive treatment that has a low environmental impact.
+After determining the severity of the infestation, we provide practical and non-invasive treatment.

-Recommending this treatment when you have a significant infestation or if your outbreak has spread to inaccessible areas in your home.
+We recommend this treatment when you have a significant infestation or if your outbreak has spread to inaccessible areas in your home.
 Structural fumigation is the only treatment method that will eradicate 100% of your termite infestation.
-Structural fumigation will require home-owners to vacate the premises for up to 3 days, depending on the outbreak.
+Structural fumigation will require homeowners to vacate the premises for up to 3 days, depending on the outbreak.
 Homeowners are highly encouraged to follow preventative measures, apply barrier treatments, and maintain regular inspections to avoid a full-blown infestation.

 Preventatives – Prevent Termites From Sneaking Into Your Wood

 Although termites can be difficult to spot, they have distinct signs when they have infested your home.
-A1 Bonded Termite Inc. recommends that you inspect the foundation of your home for entry points, bubbling paint, and hollow wood.
-Sometimes an infestation exists without some of these signs on display, so to ensure that you do not have an outbreak, it’s best to schedule an annual inspection of your property with one of our professionals.
+A1 Bonded Termite Inc. recommends that you inspect the foundation for entry points, bubbling paint, and hollow wood.
+Sometimes an infestation exists without some of these signs on display.
+So to ensure no occurrences, it’s best to schedule annual inspections with our professionals.

 Maintain a Clean Property

-Ensure that your property is free of dry rotted wood, wood that is infesting with fungi, or any damaged wood.
+Ensure that your property is free of dry rotted wood.
+Especially dry wood, infesting with fungi, or any damaged wood needs removal.
 These are beautiful nesting places for these destructive pests.
 It is also beneficial to have your firewood stored approximately 20 feet away from your home.

 As mentioned before, damaged wood is attractive to termites.
-If your property has any leaking faucets, damaged A/C units, or exterior damage, it is imperative to repair these as soon as possible as these areas can lead to wood rotting.
+Suppose your property has any leaking faucets, broken A/C units, or exterior damage.
+In that case, it’s essential to repair as soon as possible as these areas can lead to wood rotting.